Ayurveda Yoga Life

 What is Yoga?

+The word “Yoga” means union, symbolising the connection between body, mind, and spirit.
 Both sciences share the ultimate goal: Moksha (liberation).
 To be free of imbalances and limits of your body so you can focus on greater meaning, spiritual enlightenment and connection.
 They are considered sister sciences, working together to help individuals reach higher states of awareness.
 Ayurveda provides the foundation of health, while Yoga refines the mind through breathwork (Pranayama), meditation (Dhyana), and movement (Asana).